Yellow Ribbon Program

 A: The Yellow Ribbon Program of the Post 9/11 GI Bill will help make graduate schools and private universities more affordable for veterans.
 This program is designed to help veterans “bridge the gap” caused by schools charging tuition/fees higher than the Post 9/11 GI bill would cover.
 Private schools or graduate programs willing to create a veterans-only scholarship will be matched dollar for dollar by the VA up to the full cost of tuition/fees for the veteran.
 For example, in the District of Columbia the Post 9/11 GI bill will only provide about $3000 toward tuition/fees.
 George Washington University, the first college to accept the WWII GI Bill, has signed up for the Yellow Ribbon Program and agreed to contribute $18,000 toward a veteran’s tuition/fees.
 The VA will match that $18,000 contribution under the Yellow Ribbon Program.
 Thanks to the Yellow Ribbon Program and the generosity of George Washington University, a veteran attending George Washington University will receive a full ride, up to $39,000/yr toward their tuition/fees.

 A: Schools need to fill out VA Form 22-0839 in order to participate in the Yellow Ribbon Program.
-The name, address, and facility code fields at the top of the agreement must be filled out along with questions 5, 6 and 7 for the agreement to be valid.
-Please mail the form to: Department of Veteran Affairs Education Service 810 Vermont Ave NW Yellow Ribbon Program Washington, DC 20420
+The name, address, and facility code fields at the top of the agreement must be filled out along with all other pertinent information in order for the agreement to be valid.
+The preferred method of delivery is by email to: Yellow.Ribbon.va.gov.
+Forms may also be sent via fax to 202-275-2636 with a cover sheet displaying Attn: Yellow Ribbon Team, or mailed to: Department of Veteran Affairs Attn: Yellow Ribbon Program (223C) 810 Vermont Ave NW Washington, DC 20420

 A: There are some rules a veteran needs to keep in mind when thinking about the yellow ribbon program.
 First, the school can limit the number of students it will grant the money to, so be sure to keep that in mind when you are making college choices.
 Yellow Ribbon payments are to be awarded on a first come first served basis, so a veteran should follow up with the school right away.
 Secondly, schools can choose to offer the yellow ribbon benefits for particular programs on campus, like for undergraduates or graduate programs or for a particular graduate program (e.g. Law School or Medical School).
 Lastly, the Yellow Ribbon Program has to be renewed each year, so a veteran should be aware that the program may not be renewed after they start at a particular school.